 A few special editions popped up in this E92 guise too: there was the M3 DTM Champion Edition, limited to just 54 models (one for each of BMW's DTM race victories), the really rather lovely M3 GT2 Art Car created by Jeff Koons, and of course, the bewinged, bombastic and lightly brutal 450bhp M3 GTS.
 When we got our fists of ham around it, we found that BMW had well and truly tangoed the M3.
 In a good way, of course.
 At last count, BMW rolled out more than 40,000 E92 V8 Coupes; a far cry from the 17k of the original.

 Naturally, all good things come to an end, and this bright orange coupe is the very last two-door 3-Series to be badged ‘M3'.
-The next one is the M4 Coupe - released in tandem for the first time ever with the M3 saloon - which you can read about here.
+Because the next M3 will only be a saloon, and the coupe will be called the 'M4'...